Covered in this article

 JDBC component includes the following actions:

-1. Execute query action
+1. Execute Custom Query action

 Action to execute custom SQL query from provided request string.

-2. Select action
+2. Select Query action

 This action will execute an SQL query that returns multiple results, it has limitations on the query and suited only for SELECT type of queries.